 A WAAS-LPV-equipped aircraft also has more accurate positional data, making landings easier and safer.
 The advanced navigation also allows jets easier access to smaller airports, which puts travelers closer to their final destinations.

-An optional WAAS-LPV-capable receiver can be installed on new Gulfstream G150s during final-phase manufacturing or as a retrofit on all in-service Gulfstream G200, Gulfstream GIV and Gulfstream GV aircraft.
+An optional WAAS-LPV-capable receiver can be installed during Completions or as a retrofit on all in-service Gulfstream G150, Gulfstream G200, Gulfstream GIV and Gulfstream GV aircraft.
 WAAS-LPV is provided on all Gulfstream production aircraft as an upgrade to the PlaneView flight deck.

 Experience Product Enhancements